Skip to main content

 Teaching and learning with creativity

 As an all-girls school, we can truly optimise the learning experience of every girl, without also having to cater for the other 50% of the classroom.
-Tudor parents can read T3: The Tudor Teacher, a termly publication written by the School’s teaching and learning community – the staff and the pupils – which shares the how, why and what this looks like in our classrooms, boarding houses, sports pitches, creative and performing arts centres and beyond.
+Tudor parents can read T3: The Tudor Teacher, a publication written by the School’s teaching and learning community – the staff and the pupils – which shares the how, why and what this looks like in our classrooms, boarding houses, sports pitches, creative and performing arts centres and beyond.

 Leadership and service